 Kaempferia pulchra is native to Burma and is part of the ginger family.
 It is grown for the attractive decorative foliage and the dainty lavender flowers.

-Kalanchoe blossfeldiana is a genus of about 125 species which originate from a number of different parts of the world, Madagascar being the winner with 60 species.
-It was first described by the botanist Georg Joseph Kamel but named by Michel Adanson who adapted the generic name Kalanchoe from the Chinese name ‘Kalanchauhuy’ .
+Kalanchoe, a genus of about 125 species, originates in different parts of the world, Madagascar has 60 species.
+It was first described by the botanist Georg Joseph Kamel.
+Michel Adanson gave the generic name Kalanchoe from the Chinese name ‘Kalanchauhuy’

-It is a succulent and an all the year plant for the garden.
-Part of the year the foliage works well as a ground cover, then suddenly, after rain, it bursts into flower, producing bright red clusters that last for a long period.
-It withstands drought fairly well but, if it becomes too dry, it can look rather sad and forlorn.
-It is easily propagated from leaf or stem cuttings.
+Kalanchoe blossfeldiana is an all year plant .
+Part of the year the foliage works well as a ground cover, then after the rain, they flower, with bright red clusters of long lasting blooms.
+It withstands drought fairly well, but can look rather forlorn if it is too dry.

 Kalanchoe thyrsiflora is an unusual succulent, growing with round paddle shaped green leaves which get a red tinge to the edge of the leaf if exposed to a lot of sun.
-This plant is easy to grow, given a little water when necessary and protection from the hottest part of the day.
+This plant is easy to grow, given a little water when necessary.

-Kigelia Africana, better known as Sausage Tree, is native to tropical West Africa and now occurs throughout tropical Africa.
-It is a single species in the Bignoniaceae family and was first described by the botanist Michel Andason in 1763.
+Kigelia Africana, better known as the Sausage Tree, is native to Tropical West Africa and is now found throughout tropical Africa.
+It is a single species in the Bignoniaceae family.
+It was first described by the botanist Michel Adanson in 1763.

 For further information Kigelia fruit extract contact:email@example.com